smknstd/modern-php-cheatsheet/README.md

 ![php-version-56](https://shields.io/badge/php->=5.6-blue)

-Since php 5.6 (~ aug 2014), you can add a variadic parameter to any function that let you use an argument lists with variable-length:
+Since PHP 5.6 (~ aug 2014), you can add a variadic parameter to any function that let you use an argument lists with variable-length:

 ```php
 function countParameters(string $param, string ...$options) : int